 Several of your radio buttons can be programmed (by Customer Programming Software CPS) to activate the radio features.

-The following table shows the features that can be assigned to the Top button, Side Buttons 2 and 3, and the three front buttons.
+The following table shows the features that can be assigned to the Top button and the Side Buttons 2 and 3.

 Feature Description Dedicated Call/ Emergency To make a call to a pre-determined number.
 This can be an emergency number, effectively activating an Emergency Call.
-Personality Short cut to the personality menu option to select one of sixty (60) radio personalities, (e.g. MPT trunking system or conventional system).
+Personality Short cut to the personality menu option to select one of four radio personalities, (e.g. MPT trunking system or conventional system).
 This will normally be Side Button 2.
 Missed Calls Short cut to the Missed Call menu option.
 This is a list of calls received and stored by the radio when you were unable to take the call.
 User Absent To switch the User Absent feature On and Off.
-This feature is used to indicate to the caller that you are away from your radio and unable to take calls.
-Status Call To initiate a status call using the keypad keys.
+This feature is used to indicate to he caller that you are away from your radio and unable to take calls.